The laws of the State of Florida establish the Florida State University Board of Trustees (hereinafter Board).

 Section 304 -- Member Voting

-(a) All members of the Board shall vote on all matters coming before the Board for consideration in accordance with s.
-286.012, Florida Statutes.
+(a) All members of the Board shall vote on all matters coming before the Board for consideration in accordance with section 286.012, Florida Statutes, unless a member abstains due to a disclosed conflict of interest.
 No member may vote by proxy.
 Each member having the right and entitled to vote at a meeting of the Board shall be entitled, at each meeting and upon each proposal presented at such meeting, to one vote.

 Section 305 - Procedures